TatianaVeda/web_game_DOM/README.md

 - **Pause & Menu:**
   Press `Esc` or the **Pause** button to open the menu.
 You can pause, restart, or quit the game.
 The name of the player who initiates these actions is shown to all.

+## Game Modes

+- **💰Coins:** The goal of this mode is to collect as many coins as possible.
+The game continues until only one player remains or the time set by the host runs out.

+- **❤️Survival:** The goal of this mode is to stay alive.
+The game continues until only one player remains.
+The speed of the logs increases every 20 seconds.

 ## Features

 - 🌐 **Real-Time Synchronization:** Floating trunks move across the river, and all players must dodge them in real time.
 All players see each other's positions, actions, and scores/lives.